vakter23/rendu-ELK/README.md

-# ELK Demo
+# ELK Rendu projet

-This little repository is linked to the following light talk: [Suivre son activité avec une stack ELK](https://docs.google.com/presentation/d/1iNAxMmW7tp6p_tqDKqbjXWWat2i3nIMsxofLzf1YF0E/edit?usp=sharing) [FR].

-The aim of this repository is to have a basic and simple way to play with Kibana and some data.

-This repository is inspired by the work of [deviantony/docker-elk](https://github.com/deviantony/docker-elk).
+This repository is inspired by the work of [labynocle/elk-demo](https://github.com/labynocle/elk-demo).

-Random data have been generated thanks to [Mockaroo](https://www.mockaroo.com)
+Data have been generated thanks to [PokeAPI](https://pokeapi.co)

 ## Compose the stack